Albertzue/learning_notes/aws/SAA/practice01.md

 d
 d
 b !
-b !
+b ! c
-ad ！
+ad ！ ae
-be ！
+be ！ de
 a
-bc
+bc ac
 c
 b !
 a !